amr-abdelhamid/refbook/manuscript/main.md

 {mainmatter}

-# Sustainable Refactoring Roadmap Overview
+# 1. Sustainable Refactoring Roadmap Overview

-## Quick-wins: simple and least risky enhancements
+## 1.1 Quick-wins: simple and least risky enhancements

-## Divide & Conquer code into components
+## 1.2 Divide & Conquer code into components

-## Inject quality in using automated tests
+## 1.3 Inject quality in using automated tests

-# Quick-wins
+# 2. Quick-wins

+## 2.1 Pin-down tests

-## Dead code, the time bomb
+## 2.2 Dead code, the time bomb

 It is fairly intuitive to assume that as code grows in size, it needs more maintenance [2].
 This can be attributed to three factors: